 |Part Time:||£2,925 (Year one 60 Credits) £2,925 (Year two 60 Credits)|

 Year two fee may be subject to an inflationary increase for 18/19

-Core texts for each module will be identified should you wish to purchase these at your own expense however there will also be a limited supply of these available within the library.
+Core texts for each module will be identified if you wish to purchase these at your own expense, however, there will also be a limited supply of these available within the University library.

 If you do wish to purchase a core text, you may do so at a discounted cost (around £40.00) at the CIPD Online Bookstore.

 Please note that this course is not eligible for Postgraduate Loan funding.
 Please see our scholarships page for more information on the funding that may be available to you.